Rootstrikers conference summary

 I went to the Rootstrikers conference yesterday, which consisted of a few panel debates/discussions plus questions from the audience.
 I also got to hang out in a bar at a table with Lawrence Lessig for a half hour or so after the conference, which was pretty cool.
 I’ll summarize the conference here, and include links for anyone who wants to follow the movement or get actively involved.

-Stepping back: there are two core ideas behind Rootstrikers: (1) representative democracy in the United States is being corrupted by the influence of money and money-connected lobbying, and (2) even if this corruption isn’t the most important problem to solve, it is the FIRST problem to solve, since it is blocking satisfactory progress on nearly every other issue (climate change, tax reform, health care costs, etc.
+Stepping back: there are two core ideas behind Rootstrikers: (1) representative democracy in the United States is being corrupted by the influence of money and money-connected lobbying, and (2) even if this corruption isn’t the most important problem to solve, it is the FIRST problem to solve, since it is blocking satisfactory progress on nearly every other issue (climate change, tax reform, health care costs, etc.).
+Lessig has a variety of talks laying this out; the most recent one at TED is particularly well done (I hadn’t seen it until yesterday), and I highly recommend it:

 The normal scheme for donating to charities is to divide money up among several different charities.
 The following argument shows why this strategy is often wrong.
 Both the statement and the proof will be extremely informal: